weavegitops/application-promotion-podinfo/README.md

 The CI tests then:
 - Checks the version numbers were incremented
 - builds the release container version
-- Runs a Kind cluster and installs the new Helm chart with the new container and checks it installs correctly.

-When the tests pass, the PR can be approved and merged to main.
+When the github actions complete, the PR can be approved and merged to main.

 This runs the chart-releaser process to release the Helm Chart in the github repository, which acts as a Helm repository.